awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

 After an instance is running, you can remotely connect to it by using the appropriate remote client.

 For Linux instances, use an SSH client.
-You must ensure that the instance's SSH port (22) is open to traffic.
-You will need the instance's public IP address or public DNS name and the private portion of the key pair used to launch the instance.
+You must ensure that the instance\'s SSH port (22) is open to traffic.
+You will need the instance\'s public IP address or public DNS name and the private portion of the key pair used to launch the instance.
 For more information, see :ec2-ug:`Connecting to Your Linux Instance <AccessingInstances>` in the |EC2-ug|.

 For Windows instances, use an RDP client.
-You must ensure the instance's RDP port (3389) is open to traffic.
-You will need the instance's public IP address or public DNS name and the administrator password.
+You must ensure the instance\'s RDP port (3389) is open to traffic.
+You will need the instance\'s public IP address or public DNS name and the administrator password.
 The administrator password is obtained with the :sdk-net-api:`GetPasswordData <EC2/MEC2GetPasswordDataGetPasswordDataRequest>` and :sdk-net-api:`GetPasswordDataResult.GetDecryptedPassword <EC2/MGetPasswordDataResponseGetDecryptedPasswordString>`